-In this framework, the main objective of the session is to share research solutions tailored on the technical needs of all the actors and operators working in the Preventive Conservation of Cultural Heritage, and in particular, but not limited to this, in the UCH field (i.e. underwater site manager, managing institution, managing authority, etc.).
+In this framework, the main objective of the session is to share research solutions tailored to the technical needs of all the actors and operators working in the Preventive Conservation of Cultural Heritage, and in particular, but not limited to this, in the UCH field (i.e., underwater site manager, managing institution, managing authority, etc.).

-The session tries to joint experts and researchers that recently focus their work on intelligent approaches for a more sustainable management of aerial and UCHs, facilitating monitoring operations, encouraging the conservation in situ and providing accurate guidelines for a correct maintenance.
+The session tries to join experts and researchers that recently focus their work on intelligent approaches for a more sustainable management of aerial and UCHs, facilitating monitoring operations, encouraging the conservation in situ, and providing accurate guidelines for a correct maintenance.

 The main topics of the session (although not limited to these) are:

 - Monitoring systems providing awareness of both the artefact conservation status and of the surrounding environment.

 - AI-based decision support system (DSS) that help to collect data from the aerial and marine environment.